Full stack reactive component framework for Django using Alpine.js

 import itertools

-from tetra import Component, public, Library
+from tetra import Component, public

-from .movies import movies
+from demo.movies import movies

-class reactive_search(Component):
+class ReactiveSearch(Component):

 query = public("")